top of page

 In today's society and more so in the one of tomorrow, success is based on confidence, autonomy and the ability to create relationships.
 The true measure of a state wellbeing is considered one that tracks how well that state serves its nation especially its youth, ensuring their wellbeing that gives them the sense of being loved, valued and genuinely included in the family and society in which they were born.
 Mastering emotions and developing relationship skills are considered vital in this century of change.

 Especially that we live in an Artificially driven world coupled with Covid, the job market is changing forever, shedding the light on the importance of emotional intelligence, which unfortunately been accounted as a secondary priority.
-So how can we change the old narrative of development and revolutionize the education system in a manner that raises and empowers active and conscious citizens and future leaders.
-One that reflects the desired future and reality we wish for ourselves and generations to come.
-One that serves the people, the planet and a prosperous economy in a harmonious manner.
+Studies have proven the link between emotional intelligence and career success, job performance, and improved wellbeing.

 THE SCIENCE